Suite 105, 805 Edmonton Trail NE, Calgary, AB T2E 3J8, (403) 460-4122, info@crescentheightsoptometry.com

 If you were ever caught reading in low light or using a flashlight under the bedcovers to read after lights-out, your parents might well have warned you that straining your eyes would damage your eyesight.
-Or perhaps you used to hear that it’s easy to spot the studious children at school because they were the ones who had spent so long with their head in a book that they had to wear glasses.
+Or perhaps you used to hear that it’s easy to spot the studious children at school because they were the ones who had spent so long with their heads in a book that they had to wear glasses.

 Whatever you heard, the warning that people shouldn’t read regularly in dim light is a familiar one.
 While permanent damage to our eyes cannot be caused by reading in the dark, it can lead to short-term effects which are completely avoidable – such as headaches and eye strain.